CCPBioSim/ccpbiosim.github.io/pages/source/software-dash.md

 ## Specialised Apps/User/Test Environments

 These repositories contain builds or code for containerised user production or testing environments for testing other software.
+They are designed to ship complete environments to aid users with using complicated software, or for testing other software that have complex build environments that are unsuitable for GitHub actions.

 | Test Environment | Type | Repository and CI Snapshot |
 | ---------------- | ---- | -------------------------- |